minlanyu/cs145-site/infra.md

 ### Machine guidelines
 There are some optional tasks throughout the projects in this course which we will mark as "High-end machine only" tasks.
 These tasks work as expected only if the machine you are running the VM on has a processor that is equivalent to or better than an i7 with a clockrate higher than 2.8 GHz and if you have at least 8 GB of RAM.
 We recommend allowing your VM usage of at least two CPU cores and at least 8 GB of RAM (the higher the better, for both).
 You will not be penalized in any way if you do not complete these tasks due to machine constraints.
 These are purely optional.

+### Addendum: Visual Studio Code Plugin

+Just a quick tip if you use Visual Studio Code as a text editor.
+If you haven't already, you might think about installing the extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh.
+It allows you to open files/directories on your virtual machine in VSCode.

+To set it up, you'll need the IP address of your virtual machine which you should be able to find by following the examples here: https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-20-04/.

+Combining this with the terminal functionality of VSCode (which will also automatically log into the VM while you're using the plugin above) gives you a great development environment to use for the course!

 ### Addendum: using Virtual box
 While the recommended virtual achine monitor for our course is VMWare, our projects work without issues on Virtual Box as well.
 We can provide a Virtual Box VM on request.
 Here are some helpful notes in case you prefer Virtual Box.